minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 Each part of the diagram tries to address a number of key aspects:

-* Source authenticity: how can we ensure that data comes from a known / trusted source
+* Source authenticity: how can we ensure that data comes from a known / trusted source.

-* Destination authenticity: how can we ensure that data gets sent to a known / trusted source
+* Destination authenticity: how can we ensure that data gets sent to a known / trusted source.

 * Data integrity: how can we ensure that the data has not been tampered with.

-* Data protection: how can we ensure that only authorized people can access the data
+* Data protection: how can we ensure that only authorized people can access the data.

 ## Attack Surface Minimisation

 We practice 'attack surface minimisation' to reduce risks.
 This means we pay attention to the following:

-* No more API calls than necessary for the operation of the app (no exposure of generic REST endpoints)
+* No more API calls than necessary for the operation of the app (no exposure of generic REST endpoints).
-* No more fields in input/output than necessary (calls will provide specific answers instead of generic entities)
+* No more fields in input/output than necessary (calls will provide specific answers instead of generic entities).
-* Internal / machine to machine API calls separated from public / app to backend API calls
+* Internal / machine to machine API calls separated from public / app to backend API calls.
 * Where possible, deliver data via push and/or queueing mechanisms between APIs instead of via pull.

 ## Data cleanup